mht3/ebp/README.md

 ### Push-T

 Policy rollouts on the Push-T task.
-The **Multimodal** row overlays several short rollouts from a single symmetric initial condition (the agent can pass the block on either side), and the **Rollout** row shows one full rollout in each of four initial conditions.
-In both, the moving block is color coded by time (lightest at the start, darkest at the end), the pusher path uses a yellow-to-purple heatmap, and the goal configuration is filled green.
+Moving block is color coded by time (lightest at the start, darkest at the end), the pusher path uses a yellow-to-purple heatmap, and the goal configuration is filled green.

 |            | MSE | IBC | R-NCE |
 |------------|-----------------|-----------------|-----------------|